COVID vaccine mandate takes effect for NYC teachers, staff

 Mayor Bill de Blasio gave a final warning to the city's roughly 148,000 public school staffers on Friday, saying unvaccinated employees would be placed on unpaid leave and not be allowed to work this week.
 The city planned to bring in substitutes where needed.

+The mandate spurred many teachers to get vaccinated as the deadline approached.
+United Federation of Teachers president Michael Mulgrew said 97% of his union's members had received at least one vaccine dose as of Monday morning.

+That's up from Friday, when de Blasio said 93% of teachers had received at least one shot.
+The mayor said Friday that 90% of all Department of Education employees had received at least one vaccine dose, including 98% of principals.

-Implementing the mandate smoothly may be a challenge for de Blasio, a Democrat who has boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
+Implementing the mandate smoothly will be a test for de Blasio, a Democrat who has boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
 New York City is not offering a remote option this year.

-De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers and 98% of principals, as of Friday.

 The vaccination mandate in the nation’s largest school system does not include a test-out option, but does allow for medical and religious exemptions.
 It was supposed to go into effect last week but was delayed when a federal appeals court granted a temporary injunction.
 An appeals panel reversed that decision three days later.